 How to Prepare Basil and Other Herbs for Winter

 In order to prepare your plants for the winter, you should cut them back completely.
-You can then either use up the herbs immediately – for example in a homemade pesto –, you can dry them or use them in a homemade pesto or any other tasty recipe.
+You can then either use up the herbs immediately – for example in a homemade pesto –, you can dry them or freeze them.